cezikmertcan/inventanalytics-case/readme.md

 Please keep in mind that the docker compose file will start a mysql, an adminer and the server containers at ports 3306, 8080, and 3000.

+**IF YOU ARE ON WINDOWS AND YOUR DOCKER IS LINUX BASED** You have to change the ending format of **startup.sh** file to LF

+**CRLF (Carriage Return and Line Feed)**

+CR represents the Carriage Return character (ASCII code 13, \r).
+LF represents the Line Feed character (ASCII code 10, \n).
+CRLF is a line ending format commonly used on Windows systems and by many Internet protocols.
+It indicates the end of a line by using both the Carriage Return and Line Feed characters.
+LF (Line Feed):

+LF represents the Line Feed character (ASCII code 10, \n).
+LF is a line ending format commonly used on Unix-like systems (including Linux and macOS) and is also used by many programming languages.

 **Build the docker compose file**

 ```sh